Below are terms commonly used when discussing riparian rights matters.

-- Navigable waters: Michigan uses the "flotation test" to determine whether waters are navigable, and therefore whether public rights attach.
+Michigan uses the “flotation test” to determine whether waters are navigable, and therefore whether public rights attach.
 Certain watercourses have been declared navigable by the Michigan Supreme Court, United States Army Corp. of Engineers or by legislative enactment.
 Where there has been no such express declaration, courts continue to apply the commercial use or log flotation analysis.
-For an exhaustive discussion of navigability and public rights, with appendices listing Michigan waters that have been declared or adjudicated as either navigable or non-navigable, see this link.
+For an exhaustive discussion of navigability and public rights, with appendices listing Michigan waters that have been declared or adjudicated as either navigable or non-navigable, see the Public Rights on Michigan Waters.

 An easement for purposes of ingress/egress or similar rights of access to a water body typically do not include the ability to erect a dock or exercise other riparian rights.